NeilM5/Bindershell/README.md

 ## BinderBox (VFS)
 Binderbox is the built-in Virtual File System (VFS) accessed through Bindershell.

-All files/folders are saved on binderbox.bbox which is created when first running `bbox` commands.

 ### BBox Features
+- Create and use new Binderboxes
-- Add files to BinderBox
+- Add files to a BinderBox
-- Extract files from BinderBox
+- Extract files from a BinderBox
 - List files with name, size, and data added
 - Check total size of BinderBox
 - Designed for secure and convenient embedded file storage

+All files and folder paths are saved to `.bbox` files stored in the `binderboxes` folder created when first switching to Binderbox mode.

+`binderbox.bbox` is the default storage.

 ---